josemontano1996/laravel-localization-suite/README.md

 ## 📚 Detailed Documentation

 - [Drivers Documentation](docs/DRIVERS.md): In-depth guide to all available drivers, concurrency, and custom driver implementation.
-- [Middleware Usage](#middlewares): Learn about the provided middlewares and how to use them for locale detection and headers.
+- [Middleware Documentation](docs/MIDDLEWARES.md): Learn about the provided middlewares and how to use them for locale detection and headers.
-- [Advanced Guides Coming Soon]
+- [Blade Directives Documentation](docs/BLADEDIRECTIVES.md): Learn about the blade directives.
+- [Macros Documentation](docs/MACROS.md): Learn about the package macros.

 ---